Kubernetes on AWS

 RUN KUBERNETES ON AWS

 AWS makes it easy to run Kubernetes.
 You can choose to manage Kubernetes infrastructure yourself with Amazon EC2 or get an automatically provisioned, managed Kubernetes control plane with Amazon EKS.
-Either way, you get powerful, community-backed integrations to AWS services like VPC, IAM, and service discovery as well as the security, scalability, and high-availability of AWS.
+Either way, you get powerful, community-backed integrations to AWS services like Amazon Virtual Private Cloud (VPC), AWS Identity and Access Management (IAM), and service discovery as well as the security, scalability, and high-availability of AWS.

 AWS Community Kubernetes Collaborations

-AWS actively works with the Kubernetes community, including making contributions to the Kubernetes code base, to help Kuberentes users take advantage of AWS services and features.
+AWS actively works with the Kubernetes community, including making contributions to the Kubernetes code base, to help Kubernetes users take advantage of AWS services and features.

 Pod networking in Kubernetes using Elastic Network Interfaces on AWS.